• Skip to primary navigation

 Why cocoa powder?

-You’ll notice that your rye flour is much lighter in color than you might if this is your first time using it.
+You’ll notice that your rye flour is much lighter in color than you might think if this is your first time using it.
 Without cocoa powder, your bread will be a lighter shade like this rye bread recipe.
 To get dark rye, you’ll need cocoa to give you that rich brown color.

 Troubleshooting your dough